 - Credit Cards – Every business owner must accept credit cards since up to 67% of online transactions occur via this method.
 You may have to pay somewhere around 2.75% and an additional 15 cents for each transaction, depending on the type of credit card.

 - eChecks – An eCheck is similar to a payee check.
 It has become a popular choice in recent years since you no longer have to wait for a physical paper check to arrive.
-EChecks are processed online, secure, and need simple authorization from the customer and the bank for the payment to go out.
+EChecks are processed online, securely, and need simple authorization from the customer and the bank for the payment to go out.
 This method can also be used to process recurring payments that come in handy to retain customers.
 You will be charged a flat fee for this method.

 - Mobile Payments – B2B and B2C clients can benefit from mobile payments mainly because of ease of use.
 Mobile payments are estimated to reach over $2 billion by 2023.
 It offers contactless payment solutions and can be linked with almost any bank account.
 This option, however, is more popular for physical storefronts as opposed to online stores.